leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_r_lln.md

-# Problem 1, How to simulate Law of Large Numbers?
+# How to simulate Law of Large Numbers?

 #### Setting
 The law of large numbers (LLN) is one of the corner stone concepts in intro statistics